 New measures have been introduced by the Complementary Finance Law for 2020 (CFL 2020) issued on 4 June 2020 and the Finance Law for 2021 (FL 2021) issued on 31 December 2020.

 Both the CFL 2020 and FL 2021 have occurred in a more complex context since the pandemic of COVID-19 has affected the global economy starting from the beginning of 2020.
-Indeed, they took place in a more challenging economic, social, political and health context.
+Indeed, they took place in a more challenging economic, social, political, and health context.

 The main new tax provisions are as follows:

-The new measures introduced by the CFL 2020 published in 04 June 2020:
+New tax measures introduced by CFL 2020

 - Re-organisation of the local partnership rule: Article 109 of FL 2020 amends Article 66 of FL 2016 by limiting the partnership obligation, whose national resident shareholding represents at least 51% of the share capital, to only investments that are of particular or strategic interest for the Algerian economy.
-In this respect, article Article 50 of the CFL for 2020 defined strategic sectors as follows:
+In this respect, Article 50 of the CFL for 2020 defined strategic sectors as follows:

-- The exploitation of the national mineral domain, as well as any underground or surface resource resulting from surface or underground extractive activities, excluding quarries of non-mineral products ;
+- The exploitation of the national mineral domain, as well as any underground or surface resource resulting from surface or underground extractive activities, excluding quarries of non-mineral products.

-- Industries initiated by or related to the military industries under the responsibility of the Ministry of National Defense ;
+- Industries initiated by or related to the military industries under the responsibility of the Ministry of National Defense.

-- Railways, ports and airports ;
+- Railways, ports, and airports.

-- The upstream of the energy sector and any other activity governed by the Hydrocarbon Law, as well as the distribution operations and transport network of electrical energy by cables, and of gaseous or liquid hydrocarbons by overhead or underground pipelines ;
+- The upstream of the energy sector and any other activity governed by the Hydrocarbon Law, as well as the distribution operations and transport network of electrical energy by cables, and of gaseous or liquid hydrocarbons by overhead or underground pipelines.

 - Pharmaceutical industries, with the exception of investments related to the manufacture of essential innovative, high value-added products, requiring complex and protected technology, destined for the local market and for export.

-New tax measures introduced by Finance Law for 2021:
+New tax measures introduced by FL 2021

-- 20% on capital gains generated from transfer of stocks, equity shares or similar securities generated by taxpayers referred to in Article 149 bis of the CIDTA (non-resident companies in Algeria).
+- 20% on capital gains generated from transfer of stocks, equity shares, or similar securities generated by taxpayers referred to in Article 149 bis of the CIDTA (non-resident companies in Algeria).

-- Wages statement under Gn°29 (Ex 301bis);
+- Wages statement under Gn°29 (Ex 301bis).

-- Statement of subcontracting payments, studies, equipment rentals, staff loaning/deployment, rentals of any kind and other remuneration of any kind whatsoever provided for in Article 176 of the CIDTA;
+- Statement of subcontracting payments, studies, equipment rentals, staff loaning/deployment, rentals of any kind, and other remuneration of any kind whatsoever provided for in Article 176 of the CIDTA.

-- Exemption of allowances related to special conditions of residence and isolation: Article 8 of the FL2021 introduced a new provision to the PIT exemption regime provided for in section 68 of the CIDTA.
+- Exemption of allowances related to special conditions of residence and isolation: Article 8 of FL 2021 introduced a new provision to the PIT exemption regime provided for in section 68 of the CIDTA.
 The new article comes with an exemption for PIT purposes concerning allowances of special residence and isolation conditions.
 However, the exemption will be granted to taxpayers within the limit of 70% of the basic salary.

-- 15% when performed by a resident legal entity in Algeria (Article 104.V of the CIDTA);
+- 15% when performed by a resident legal entity in Algeria (Article 104.V of the CIDTA).

 - 20% when performed by non-resident legal entities in Algeria (150-3/ of the CIDTA).

-- Rearrangement of capital gain calculation methods and reassessment possibility by the tax authorities: FL2021 has added a new article to its provisions, Article 79 bis to illustrate calculation methods of capital gains on transfer of stocks, equity shares and similar instruments.
-This capital gain is made up of the positive difference between the (filed) sale price of these stocks, equity shares or similar securities, and their acquisition or subscription price.
-When the sale price of the stock, equity shares or similar securities is lower than their fair market value, it will be taken into consideration for the calculation of the taxable capital gain.
+- Rearrangement of capital gain calculation methods and reassessment possibility by the tax authorities: FL 2021 has added a new article to its provisions, Article 79 bis, to illustrate calculation methods of capital gains on transfer of stocks, equity shares, and similar instruments.
+This capital gain is made up of the positive difference between the (filed) sale price of these stocks, equity shares, or similar securities and their acquisition or subscription price.
+When the sale price of the stock, equity shares, or similar securities is lower than their fair market value, it will be taken into consideration for the calculation of the taxable capital gain.